 Beach Front Breakfast

 Our children proclaimed this “the best breakfast ever!” and we all fully enjoyed seconds (and maybe thirds…).
-The price tag was super reasonable at $18 for adults and $8 for keiki (children).
+The price tag was super reasonable at $21.50 for adults and discounted for keiki (children).

 Explore Waikiki’s Culture + Shopping

 With satisfied appetites, you can then begin your day exploring Waikiki Beach.
 The options are endless and it is easy to create a plan based on your interests.
 We spent the day experiencing some cultural activities, like free hula lessons and lei making at the Royal Hawaiian Center and Hyatt Regency, as this was our daughter’s top priority on this trip.
-Check out this post with many more free family activities on Oahu to fit into your itinerary.
+New post coming soon with many more free family activities on Oahu to fit into your itinerary.

 Lastly, you will want to spend most of your time on the actual beach!
 Waikiki Beach will be full of people but also full of fun!
-Spread out a towel and relax or schedule an outrigger canoe ride with Aloha Beach Boys for some exhilarating time out on the water.
+Spread out a towel and relax or schedule an outrigger canoe ride with Aloha Beach Services for some exhilarating time out on the water.
 Surf lessons are also available and a popular activity during all seasons.
-Another fun option for children of all ages is to rent an Island Mat for $10 from Koa Beach Service down by the Hale Koa.
+Another fun option for children of all ages is to rent an Fun Island Float for $20 from Koa Beach Service down by the Hale Koa.

 If you would like to escape the crowds a bit, head down the beach closer to the Diamond Head for a quieter experience.
 The Waikiki Marine Conservation District also offers a great place for snorkeling.
 Kuhio Beach and Ft.
 De Russy Beach Park are also beautiful options for beaches with a few less people.